-The Town is committed to rebuilding a trusting relationship with its residents after years of disruption resulting from amalgamation and a high staff turnover.
+The Town is committed to building a trusting relationship with its residents.
+The amalgamation left residents and staff feeling uneasy and uncertain; however, recent staff additions have brought stability.
 The Town is also committed to building on its core values of transparency and fiscal resilience through this MDP and the future decision-making of Council.